jeeb/avisynth/distrib/Readme/readme_history.txt

   Halo is not limited to original character matrix boundaries Halo is not character based, but rendered on the displayed string as a whole.
   Some speed enhancements, mainly for subsampled formats and outlined (with halo) styles
-- Show exception message as well if a 2.6-style plugin throws Avisynth exception in its AvisynthPluginInit3 instead of only "'xy.dll' cannot be used as a plugin for AviSynth."
+- Fix (#315): Show exception message as well if a v2.6-style plugin throws AvisynthError in its AvisynthPluginInit3() instead of only "'xy.dll' cannot be used as a plugin for AviSynth."
 - "Text": draw rightmost on-screen character even if only partially visible (was: not drawn at all)
 - "Text": support more from the BDF standard (issue #310): per-character boundary boxes and shifts
 - "Text" (#310): support 17-32 pixel wide external BDF fonts (issue #310)